 If one economic recession wasn’t enough for millennials to grapple with, why not throw another their way?

 The 12.5% unemployment rate among millennials is higher than that of Generation X (born between 1965 and 1980), and baby boomers (1946 to 1964), according to May figures from the Pew Research Center.
-One main reason for this high unemployment rate amongst millennials is that some of the hardest hit industries, including leisure and hospitality, typically have a younger workforce.

 As a result, the millennial generation has less wealth than their predecessors had at the same age, and about one-quarter of millennial households have more debt than assets, according to the St. Louis Fed.

 Between February and May, millennials got hit the hardest in terms of unemployment, according to the chart below by St. Louis Fed.
 Millennials are now at risk of falling further behind because they entered the pandemic in a weaker position than older Americans.

 For millennials who have been impacted by this second economic recession, it is important to take a step back and start re-evaluating their careers and financial lives.
 It is also crucial to start early, set up a plan, and stick to it to see it through in the long run.
 Building up your wealth is crucial, especially while you are stuck at home during the pandemic and economic recession.
 Putting aside even just a little bit of money each week or month will grow over time due to compound interest.
 Think about investing some of the money you might have spent on going to the movies or out to eat or having some of your paycheck put directly into a different account that is solely for saving.
 However, make sure you still treat yourself to a morning latte or favorite takeout from time to time – you CAN save for your future without sacrificing all the little extra things that make you happy.